chamon562/MonsterHunterHelper/chaneeREADME.md

 What => : The app is to help MH players see weapons, and Armor attributes as well as see the monsters they need to defeat in order to get the items needed to craft what they want.

 ## Why :

-This app can provide guindance for players, and give a faster way to access information they need for their items.
-For example, the Monster weakness and its items drops.
+This website aims to help provide game guindance, and gives a faster way to access information MH Players need in order to enhance their playing experience.
+For example, the Monster's weakness and its items drops.
 Once the player clicks on the Monster it will show what the monster drops, and can make their judgement wether this Monster is worth their time.
-This helpful information can also be used to see the different attributes of Armor and its stats, and the same can go for the weapons.
-Also pictures always adds the cool factor how the armor looks along with the Monster they would have to face.
-Happy hunting they would say.
+This helpful information can also be used to see the many attributes of an Armor piece and its stats, and the same can go for the weapons.
+Happy hunting!

 ### Wireframes